OfficeDev/office-js-docs-pr/docs/develop/localization.md

 The JavaScript API for Office provides two properties that support displaying or interpreting values consistent with the locale of the host application and data:

 - [Context.displayLanguage][displayLanguage] specifies the locale (or language) of the user interface of the host application.
-The following example verifies if the host application uses the en-US or fr-Fr locale, and displays a locale-specific greeting.
+The following example verifies if the host application uses the en-US or fr-FR locale, and displays a locale-specific greeting.

     ```js
     function sayHelloWithDisplayLanguage() {